Rovinj is a beautiful small city on the magnificent coast of Istria. It is the most romantic place in the Mediterranean!

 Every year in Rovinj held a number of interesting regattas; the traditional ones are Pesaro – Rovinj – Pesaro, Chioggia – Rovinj – Chioggia and Rovinj Cup.

-Diving is a real adventure, which reveals all the underwater beauty of Rovinj, a wealth of diverse and preserved flora and fauna, as well as a reefs, caves and shipwrecks.
+Diving is a real adventure, which reveals all the underwater beauty of Rovinj, a wealth of diverse and preserved flora and fauna, as well as reefs, caves, and shipwrecks.

-With kayak you can see Rovinj from the sea and that is fascinating and unusual.
+With a kayak, you can see Rovinj from the sea and that is fascinating and unusual.

 Nature lovers and adventure surely will be able to go on riding and discover the beauty of nature which surrounds Rovinj.